UK’s Johnson set to confirm England unlocking will go ahead

-LONDON (AP) — British Prime Minister is set to confirm Monday that all remaining lockdown restrictions in England will be lifted in a week’s time while urging people to remain cautious amid a huge resurgence of the coronavirus.
+LONDON (AP) — British Prime Minister Boris Johnson is set to confirm Monday that all remaining lockdown restrictions in England will be lifted in a week’s time while urging people to remain cautious amid a resurgence of the coronavirus.

-Johnson is expected to say at a news conference that face masks and all social distancing measures will be lifted in England on July 19.
+Johnson is expected to say at a news conference that legal rules on social distancing and mask-wearing will be lifted in England on July 19.
 However, given the sharp rise in new cases, he is also likely to downplay talk of “Freedom Day.”

 The U.K. as a whole has seen infections soar in recent weeks as a result of the delta variant.
 Daily infection levels are running at over 30,000, their highest rates since January.
 Most infections have largely occurred among younger people, many of whom have yet to receive a first dose of vaccine.